THE FY2018 FUNDING OPPORTUNITY IS NOW AVAILABLE.

 - The Clean Diesel Rebates offer rebates in addition to grants for specific opportunities to implement clean diesel technology.

-We are currently accepting applications for the FFY17 State Clean Diesel Grant Program.
-Applications submitted before November 15, 2017 at 5:00 PM will receive primary consideration.
+We are currently accepting applications for the FFY18 State Clean Diesel Grant Program.
+Applications submitted before December 31, 2018 at 5:00 PM will receive primary consideration.
 Applications received after that time will be considered as funding is available.
 You may download the Request for Proposals here.

 Please visit the Southeast Diesel Collaborative's website for more information on these grant opportunities and clean diesel strategies.
 This group is a partnership between leaders from federal, state and local government, the private sector and other stakeholders in Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.